InBinaryWorld/Simulation/README.md

-# Simulator
+# Simulation
-Simulator is an application that creates a board with colored squares and assigns a thread to each of them that changes the color of the field.
+Simulation is an application that creates a board with colored squares and assigns a thread to each of them that changes the color of the field.

 #### Applied technologies:
 - Maven